 - If the gap needs to be adjusted, employ the spark plug gauge to handle the task.
 Use the gauge to bend the curved electrode until the correct gap is attained.

 Regularly replacing your car’s spark plugs can help keep your vehicle’s engine in good health.
 This task is one you may be able to handle yourself.
+Just remember to change one plug at a time to help keep things simple.

 Photo courtesy of Wikimedia Commons.